DanTheMan38/virtual-pet-evolution/README.md

 An interactive virtual pet with evolving personality traits using C++, SQL, and Python.
 Features real-time animations, behavior tracking, and AI-driven adaptation based on user interaction.

+## Project Update
+After much consideration, I have decided to put this project on hold to focus on other exciting opportunities.
+The work done here represents a significant step in understanding virtual pet mechanics and AI-driven behavior, and I hope it serves as a helpful foundation or inspiration for others.
+Thank you for your support and interest in this project!

 ## Project Features
 - **C++**: Handles the pet's interface and animations.
 - **SQL**: Stores pet stats, behaviors, and user interaction history.